jcwhit/radiant-strixhaven/docs/Strixhaven/Prismari/Prismari.md

--blue-red
+- blue- red

--college of arts and performance
+- college of arts and performance